Don 2: Plot

-Five years after the events of Don, the European drug cartel bosses meet in the French Riviera on a yacht to discuss a new threat emerging from Asia: Don is jeopardizing their business by undercutting their prices and they decree that he must die.
+Five years after the events of Don, Don now plans to take over the European drug trade next.
+The European drug cartel bosses meet to discuss about killing Don as he is jeopardizing their business by undercutting their prices.
 Living in Thailand for the last five years, Don goes to a remote settlement to pick up a shipment of cocaine.
-He gets cornered by his own allies who reveal to him that once he is killed, the cocaine from Asia will be open for sale in Europe and they will usurp all the profits.
-Don makes his way out by killing all his allies and destroying the entire settlement.
-Later, Don returns to Malaysia, surrendering to Roma, who has joined Interpol, and Inspector Malik.
-He is sentenced to death and sent to prison, where he meets old rival Vardhaan.
+Don gets cornered by his own associates, who reveal that they were offered a deal by the Europeans to have their cocaine from Asia open for sale in Europe.
+Don makes his way out by killing the men and destroying the entire settlement.

-Initially, Vardhaan tries to exact revenge on Don for having him imprisoned five years back, he patches up with Don when the latter offers him an opportunity to escape with him.
+Don returns to Malaysia and surrenders to Detective Malik and Roma, who has now joined Interpol, where he is sentenced to death, sent to prison and soon meets his old rival Vardhaan.
+Vardhaan tries to exact revenge on Don for having him imprisoned but agrees to work together when Don offers him an opportunity to escape.
 Don and Vardhaan eventually break out by poisoning the other inmates.
-In Zurich, Don meets trusted companion Ayesha, and they retrieve a tape from a secret locker whose key was under Vardhaan's possession.
-It shows J.K.
-Diwan, vice-president of the Euro-printing DZB (Deutsche Zentral Bank) bribing Singhania to kill James Werden, the original choice for the President of the DZB so that Diwan's superior, Fabian Kohl would become the new president.
+Don meets his trusted companion Ayesha and they retrieve a tape from a secret locker in Zurich whose key was under Vardhaan's possession.
+It shows J. K. Diwan, vice president of the Euro-printing DZB, paying Singhania to kill James Werden, the original choice for the bank’s president, so that Diwan's superior Fabian Kohl would get the post.
 Singhania was killed by Vardhaan five years earlier.
-Don blackmails Diwan into giving him the bank's blueprints so he can steal the printing plates.
-Diwan gives him fake blueprints and hires Abdul Jabbar, a deadly assassin.
+Don blackmails Diwan into giving him the discs containing the bank's blueprints so that he can steal the printing plates.
+Diwan gives him blank discs and hires Abdul Jabbar, a deadly hit man.